acmsigsoft/EmpiricalStandards/docs/supplements/InterRaterReliabilityAndAgreement.md

 There is no universal rule to determine when two or more raters are necessary.
 The following factors should be considered:

-- **Controversiality:** the more potentially controversial the judgment, the more multiple raters are needed; e.g. recording the publication year of the primary studies in an SLR is less controversial than evaluating the elegance of a technical solution.
+- **Controversiality:** the more potentially controversial the judgment, the more we need multiple raters; e.g. recording the publication year of the primary studies in an SLR is less controversial than evaluating the elegance of a technical solution.
-- **Practicality:**  the less practical it is to have multiple rates, the more reasonable a single-rater design becomes; e.g. multiple raters applying an _a priori_, deductive coding scheme to some artifacts is more practical than multiple raters inductively coding 2000 pages of interview transcripts.
+- **Practicality:**  the less practical it is to have multiple raters, the more reasonable a single-rater design becomes; e.g. multiple raters applying an _a priori_, deductive coding scheme to some artifacts is more practical than multiple raters inductively coding 2000 pages of interview transcripts.
-- **Philosophy:** having multiple raters is more important from a realist ontological perspective (characteristic of positivism and falsificationism) than from an idealist ontological perspective (characteristic of interpretivism and constructivism).
+- **Philosophy:** the idea that multiple raters should agree is consistent with realist, positivist, and falsificationist philosophical positions; from an interpretivist or constructivist perspective, different analysts are expected to have different views, so IRR and IRA are irrelevant.

 ## Specific Attributes